blueblots/cmdparse/README.md

 ## Description

-**vargs** is a minimalist command line argument parser.
+**vargs** is a command line argument parser.
 It supports positional and option arguments, flags, required arguments, multiple option names, and more.
-It offers a simple getter and setter based interface.
-It only focuses on processing arguments, leaving where you get your inputs from up to you.
+It uses a simple getter and setter based interface.
+It is inspired by Python's `argparse` module.

-## Usage
+## Getting started

-Start by defining an instance of the `vargs` object; (make sure to `require` it first); then you can either add your arguments right away on the constructor or use the `addArg` setter to add arguments to your object:
+Start by defining an instance of the `vargs` object; then you can either add your arguments right away on the constructor or use the `addPositional`, `addOption` or `addCompound` setters to add arguments to your object:

 ```JavaScript
 const vargs = require('vargs');